Contractors planning to work on pre-1978 homes must assume that Lead-based paint

 not answer if there is a possible health concern.

-Identifies only problematic Lead-based paint, contaminated soil.
+However, as a stand alone, it identifies only problematic Lead-based paint, contaminated dust and soil.

 The job is done, but does the Lead contamination linger?